Loopring/protocols/packages/loopring_v3/circuit/statements.md

 - https://github.com/Loopring/protocols/blob/master/packages/loopring_v3/DESIGN.md#amm-update

 This gadgets allows setting the feeBipsAMM and tokenWeightAMM parameters on an existing account at accountID.

+The account nonce is used to prevent replay protection.

 All AMM updates need to be authorized in the smart contract, so numConditionalTransactions is always incremented.